10 critical dehydration signs & prevention tips

 Try this test: Pinch the skin on the top of your hand and see what happens.
 If it moves back slowly, this is an indication that you’re moderately dehydrated.
 If the skin seems to stick together (i.e., it “tents”), this is a sign of severe dehydration.

-If you are severely dehydrated and your skin tents, you may have to visit a healthcare provider who can help treat dehydration.
+If you are severely dehydrated and your skin tents, it’s a good idea to visit an urgent care provider who can help treat dehydration.

 3. Rapid heartbeat and breathing

 It’s natural to have an increased heart rate and rapid breathing while exercising.
-But if your symptoms don’t go away once you’ve cooled down or haven’t been working out, it could be a sign of severe dehydration.
-That’s because depleted blood volume can affect the heart’s ability to pump blood.
+But if your symptoms don’t go away once you’ve cooled down, or if you haven’t been working out, it could be a sign of severe dehydration.
+That’s because depleted blood volume can affect your heart’s ability to pump blood.

-What to do: If you are experiencing these symptoms, you should visit a healthcare provider to assess for dehydration.
-You may need IV hydration to reverse severe dehydration that is impacting your breathing.
-IV hydration provides fluid and has salt and sugar like sodium chloride and potassium to aid in quick rehydration.
+What to do: If you are experiencing these symptoms, you should visit an urgent care provider to assess for dehydration.
+You may need IV hydration to reverse severe dehydration that is impacting your breathing and causing other problems.
+IV hydration provides fluid and has electrolytes like sodium chloride and potassium to aid in quick rehydration.

 4. Dizziness or lightheadedness

 Did you know that your brain is approximately 75% water?
-That’s why drinking water and eating water-filled foods can help your brain work better.
+That’s why drinking water and eating water-filled foods can help support your brain’s health and function.

-On the flip side, if you don’t get enough fluids, it can negatively affect your brain function.
-For example, if you are experiencing dizziness or lightheadedness or feel as if you may pass out, this may mean you are severely dehydrated.
+On the flip side, not getting enough fluids can negatively affect your brain function.
+For example, if you are experiencing dizziness or lightheadedness or feel like you may pass out, this may mean you are severely dehydrated.

 What to do: Don’t take symptoms like these lightly.
-Properly rehydrate by slowing drinking water.
-However, if you’re experiencing dehydration dizziness or lightheadedness, you should go to the emergency room as soon as possible to be checked out by a healthcare provider.
+Properly rehydrate by slowly drinking water or an electrolyte replacement beverage if available.
+If you’re experiencing dizziness or lightheadedness, you should go to the emergency room as soon as possible to be checked out by a healthcare provider.

 5. Unconsciousness